Articles of Incorporation and Rules

 4. When a resolution is made at a general meeting of representatives, the chairperson shall not be included in the number of representatives present regarding that resolution

-Article 64: The following matters must be decided by a two-thirds majority when more than half of the representatives are present.
+Article 64 The following matters must be decided by a two-thirds majority of the delegates present, provided that more than half of the delegates are present.

 • Changes to the Articles of Incorporation